Hubs-Foundation/hubs-cloud/README.md

 OVERRIDE_HAPROXY_IMAGE: "dynamicdevices/haproxy:latest"
 ```

-TIPS: Note above that the admin email is **exactly** what it says on the tin and you will need to log in with this email address initially to be able to administer your Hubs installation
+**TIP:** Note above that the admin email is **exactly** what it says on the tin and you will need to log in with this email address initially to be able to administer your Hubs installation

 Now you can create the `hcce.yaml` file from this `input-values.yaml` file with